 As Murphy and colleagues explain in their new paper, over 80 percent of synapses in the primary visual cortex are excitatory.

 So, to answer this question, the scientists looked at the postmortem tissue of 30 people, of whom 12 were females and 18 were males.
-They examined their brain tissue using Western blotting – a technique commonly used in molecular biology to separate and identify specific proteins from the mixture of proteins that has been extracted from cells.
+They examined their brain tissue using Western blotting – a

 The researchers found that some of the glutamatergic proteins – that is, the ones that produce the excitatory glutamate – develop until late childhood, but others develop until around the age of 40.